jsstenzel/vv-opt/problems/llamas_snr_full/historical data/README Historical Data.txt

 SL DICHROIC:
 There were 2 lots of the dichroics provided, A and B. I'm not sure how many of each we received, but a dichroic from each lot was tested, at 801 measurement points.
 I threw them together in one excel sheet, SL_run_comparison, to see how they differed.

-TODO update historical test plan.

 BG DICHROIC:
 There was 1 lot of dichroics provided, 1 dichroic was tested at 801 measurement points.

-TODO update historical test plan.

 COLLIMATOR:
 In-house testing of a collimator was done, with 1501 measurement points.

 LENSES:

-TODO I am not sure how camera testing was done for LLAMAS, check Box for that.
+It does not seem that camera throughput testing was done for LLAMAS.
+Plenty of optical tolerancing work was done on LLAMAS, but that is a separate set of parameters that serve other quantities of interest.

 Also located here are test results for detailed camera testing of the protoLLAMAS lenses.
 Here, the camera lens assemblies were tested all together, at 11 points each for the red and blue cameras.
+This constitutes the full historical camera throughput testing that was done.

 FRD:
 From evaluating_cleavage...